emma-wall/election-analysis/README.md

 # Election Analysis

 ## Overview
 This analysis uses Python to obtain the 2018 election results for the House of Representatives Race in the 1st District in Colorado.
-In this analysis I use for loops, conditionals to read a CSV file with the data and print the election outcomes to a text file.
+In this analysis I use for loops and conditionals to read a CSV file with the data and print the election outcomes to a text file.

 ## Election-Audit Results